 Best Free Actuarial Exam Prep Resources in 2026

-I spent thousands on study materials as a student.
+I spent thousands on materials as a student.
 Coaching Actuaries, ACTEX manuals, TIA subscriptions.
-Each exam cost $300–$500 in materials alone, on top of the exam fees.
-By the time I earned my FSA, I had spent well over $5,000 just on prep.
-That is part of why I built FreeFellow.
+Each exam ran $300–$500 in materials alone, on top of the exam fees.
+By the time I earned my FSA, I'd dropped well over $5,000 just on prep.
+That's a big part of why I built FreeFellow.

 FreeFellow offers the largest free actuarial question bank available, covering all six SOA preliminary exams: